humpbackdev/generator-humpback/USAGE.md

 ## Varnish

 It's a reverse proxy usually used in production.
 It's bundled here for situations where you need to test with the varnish cache.
 In order to access the site through varnish, run `ahoy docker varnish-url` and open that url in your browser.
-If proxy is running, you can access site through varnish at http://varnish.<domain>
+If proxy is running, you can access site through varnish at http://varnish.YOURDOMAIN

 ## Mailhog

 To see the the mailhog UI, run `ahoy docker mailhog-url` and access that url from the browser.
 Your new messages will appear there.
-If proxy is running, you can access mailhog at http://mailhog.<domain>
+If proxy is running, you can access mailhog at http://mailhog.YOURDOMAIN
+In order to send your emails from Drupal to mailhog you have two choices: using default sendmail configuration or using SMTP.
+If you decide for SMTP, you should set the mailhog host and port (mailhog:1025).

 ## VNC